quicwg/quic-v2/draft-duke-quic-v2.md

 described in {{QUIC-TRANSPORT}}, {{!I-D.ietf-quic-tls}}, and
 {{!I-D.ietf-quic-recovery}}, with the following changes:

-* The version field of long headers is 0x00000002.
+* The version field of long headers is TBD.
 Note: Unless this document is published as an RFC, implementations should use the provisional value 0xff010001, which might change with each edition of this document.

 * The salt used to derive Initial keys in Sec 5.2 of {{!I-D.ietf-quic-tls}}